joel-s/joel-qs/README.md

 If AllQuestions.addQuestion() succeeds, the user should be redirected to the index (question list).
 If it fails, however, the user should see a dialog box with the error details.
 Similar handling should apply to other functions that attempt to contact the REST API.

 It would be nice to prevent the user from submitting multiple API calls by (for example) double-clicking a "Save" button.
 This doesn't need to be implemented in the MVP, though.

+## Filtering, Sorting, and Paginating Questions

+Filtering and sorting should be done first, then pagination.

+Filterer, Sorter, and Paginator classes?

+State in ListQuestions:

+- questions - List of *all* question objects, in order of creation
+- searchText - Text entered in the search field
+- sortColumn - Which column to sort by (default is the hidden ID column, `id`)
+- ascending - Sort order, `true` by default